Dipsingh/dipsingh.github.io/_posts/2022-9-02-TCP-Congestion-Experiment.md

 ## Introduction
 I have always found TCP congestion control algorithms fascinating, and at the same time, I know very little about them.
 So from time to time, I will try to spend some time with the hope of gaining some new insights.
-This blog post will share experiments with various TCP congestion control algorithms.
+This blog post will share of the experiments I did with various TCP congestion control algorithms.
 We will start with TCP Reno, then look at Cubic and end with BBR.I am using Linux network namespaces to emulate topology for experimentation, making it easier to run than setting up a physical test bed.